Lyon vs Barcelona Women's Champions League final: TV channel, live stream, squad news & preview | Goal.com

 Lyon coach Reynald Pedros has no major injury concerns ahead of the final.

-Potential Lyon starting XI: Bouhaddi; Bacha, Renard, Mbock, Bronze; Fishlock, Henry, Marozsan; Le Sommer, Hegerberg, Cascarino.
+Confirmed Lyon starting XI: Bouhaddi, Bronze, Renard, Bathy, Majri, Fishlock, Henry, Marozsan, Le Sommer, Hegerberg, Van de Sanden.

 |Position